 Sometimes, after you add a caption, you may need to clear formatting from the image once again.
-Look out for a black dot appearing beside the image; if it appears, select the image and then selectClear Formatting from the Style Pane.
+Look out for a black dot appearing beside the image; if it appears, select the image and Clear Formatting.

 Sometimes the text will be too long to fully copy when you insert the new caption.
-In this case, after you insert the caption and have modified the style you can copy and paste, or type, the remaining text that did not copy the first time.
+In this case, after you insert the caption and have modified the style you can copy and paste the remaining text that did not copy the first time.
 It should automatically match the style.
 A Caption should never be more than one paragraph long.